achyuth707/nginx-deployment/README.md

 # Nginx Deployment on Minikube

-This repository contains the configuration files and instructions for deploying an Nginx web server on Minikube.
+This repo contains the configuration files and instructions for deploying an Nginx web server on Minikube.
 The setup includes a ConfigMap to manage the index.html file and a Kubernetes Service to expose the Nginx deployment.

 ## Prerequisites